Dusty-Hordofel/biloko-mern-ecommerce/client/README.md

         1. create user folder in pages
         2. create History Component & add it to App.js
         3.create component->routes  for protect the route
-        4. create UseRoute component & import it in App.js (replace Route by UserRoute)
+        4. create UseRoute component & import it in App.js (replace Route by UserRoute)//see that next time

+    43. Loading to redirect
+        1. create LoandingToRedirect file in routes folder
+        2. test
+    44. Sidebar Nav for User
+        1. create UserNav component & import it in History.js

+    45. Password Update
+        1. create Password and Wishlist.
+        2. copy them to App.js
+        3. go to Password & import{ auth} from firebase, toast,useState
+        4. create passwordUpdateForm function
+        5. create handleSubmit

+    46. Admin Check Middleware
+        1. go to server->middlewares->auth.js
+        2. create adminCheck function